 - (a) Initiating Discussions.
-The District must initiate oral or Written discussions with all of the Proposers in the Competitive Range regarding their Proposals with respect to the provisions of the RFP that the District identified in the RFP as the subject of discussions.
-The District may conduct discussions for the following purposes: - (A) Informing Proposers of deficiencies in their initial Proposals; - (B) Notifying Proposers of parts of their Proposals for which the District would like additional information; and - (C) Otherwise allowing Proposers to develop revised Proposals that will allow the District to obtain the best Proposal based on the requirements and evaluation criteria set forth in the RFP. - (b) Conducting Discussions.
-The District may conduct discussions with each Proposer in the Competitive Range necessary to fulfill the purposes of this section, but need not conduct the same amount of discussions with each Proposer.
-The District may terminate discussions with any Proposer in the Competitive Range at any time.
-The District must, however, offer all Proposers in the Competitive Range the opportunity to discuss their Proposals with the District before the District notifies Proposers of the date and time pursuant to this section that revised Proposals will be due. - (A) In conducting discussions, the District: - (i) Must treat all Proposers fairly and must not favor any Proposer over another; - (ii) Must not discuss other Proposers' Proposals; - (iii) Must not suggest specific revisions that a Proposer should make to its Proposal, and must not otherwise direct the Proposer to make any specific revisions to its Proposal. - (B) At any time during the time allowed for discussions, the District may: - (i) Continue discussions with a particular Proposer;
+The District mustshall initiate oral or Writtenwritten discussions with all of the Proposers in the Competitive competitive Range regarding their Proposals with respect to the provisions of the RFP that the District identified in the RFP as the subject of discussions.
+The District may conduct discussions for the following purposes: - (A) Informing Proposers of deficiencies in their initial Proposals; - (B) Notifying Proposers of parts of their Proposals for which the District would like additional information; and - (C) Otherwise allowing Proposers to develop revised Proposals that will allow the District to obtain the best Proposal proposal based on the requirements and evaluation criteria set forth in the RFP. - (b) Conducting Discussions.
+The District may conduct discussions with each Proposer in the Competitivecompetitive Range necessary to fulfill the purposes of this section, but need not conduct the same amount of discussions with each Proposer.
+The District may terminate discussions with any Proposer in the Competitivecompetitive Range at any time.
+The District mustshall, however, offer all Proposers in the Competitivecompetitive Range the opportunity to discuss their Proposals with the District before the District notifies Proposers of the date and time pursuant to this section that revised Proposals will be due. - (A) In conducting discussions, the District: - (i) MustShall treat all Proposers fairly and mustShall not favor any Proposer over another; - (ii) MustShall not discuss other Proposers' Proposals; - (iii) MustShall not suggest specific revisions that a Proposer should make to its Proposalproposal, and mustShall not otherwise direct the Proposer to make any specific revisions to its Proposalproposal. - (B) At any time during the time allowed for discussions, the District may: - (i) Continue discussions with a particular Proposer; - (ii) Terminate discussions with a particular Proposer and continue discussions with other Proposers in the Competitivecompetitive Range; or - (iii) Conclude discussions with all remaining Proposers in the Competitive competitive Range and provide Noticenotice to the Proposers in the Competitive competitive Range to submit revised Proposals. - (c) Revised Proposals.
+If the District does not cancel the solicitationSolicitation at the conclusion of the District's discussions with all remaining Proposers in the Competitivecompetitive Range, the District mustshall give all remaining Proposers in the Competitivecompetitive Range Noticenotice of the date and time by which they mustshall submit revised Proposals.
+This Noticenotice constitutes the District's termination of discussions, and Proposers mustshall submit revised Proposals by the date and time set forth in the District's Noticenotice.

-- (ii) Terminate discussions with a particular Proposer and continue discussions with other Proposers in the Competitive Range; or - (iii) Conclude discussions with all remaining Proposers in the Competitive Range and provide Notice to the Proposers in the Competitive Range to submit revised Proposals. - (c) Revised Proposals.
-If the District does not cancel the solicitation at the conclusion of the District's discussions with all remaining Proposers in the Competitive Range, the District must give all remaining Proposers in the Competitive Range Notice of the date and time by which they must submit revised Proposals.
-This Notice constitutes the District's termination of discussions, and Proposers must submit revised Proposals by the date and time set forth in the District's Notice. - (A) Upon receipt of the revised Proposals, the District shall evaluate the revised Proposals based on the evaluation criteria set forth in the RFP and rank the revised Proposals based on the District's scoring. - (B) The District may conduct discussions with and accept only one revised Proposal from each Proposer in the Competitive Range unless otherwise set forth in the RFP. - (d) Intent to Award; Protest.
-The District must provide Written Notice to all Proposers in the Competitive Range of the District's Intent to Award the Contract.
-An unsuccessful Proposer may protest the District's Intent to Award in accordance with PPS 49-0450.
-After the protest period provided in accordance with that Rule expires, or after the District has provided a final response to any protest, whichever date is later, the District must commence final Contract negotiations.
+- (A) Upon receipt of the revised Proposals, the District shall evaluate the revised Proposals based on the evaluation criteria set forth in the RFP and rank the revised Proposals based on the District's scoring. - (B) The District may conduct discussions with and accept only one revised Proposal proposal from each Proposer in the Competitive competitive Range unless otherwise set forth in the RFP. - (d) Intent to Awardaward; Protest.
+The District mustshall provide Written Notice written notice to all Proposers in the Competitivecompetitive Range of the District's Intentintent to Awardaward the Contract.
+An unsuccessful Proposer may protest the District's Intentintent to Awardaward in accordance with PPS 49-0450.
+After the protest period provided in accordance with that Rulerule expires, or after the District has provided a final response to any protest, whichever date is later, the District mustshall commence final Contract negotiations.